How artistes in strife-torn Manipur long to be back on stage

 Factoring Fear

-Singer-lyricist Akhu Chingangbam of Imphal Talkies was kidnapped
+Singer-lyricist Akhu Chingangbam of Imphal Talkies.

-Singer-lyricist Akhu Chingangbam of Imphal Talkies was kidnapped | Photo Credit: Special Arrangement
+Singer-lyricist Akhu Chingangbam of Imphal Talkies. | Photo Credit: Special Arrangement

-In contrast, Surjit, in keeping with his desire to “build a movement culture” is rethinking his approach to the art during these trying times.
+In contrast, Surjit, in keeping with his desire to “build a movement culture”, is rethinking his approach to the art during these trying times.
 “I am planning to conduct lessons in the open so that people can either observe or join.
 The purpose is to soothe minds and souls.”

 Popular Shumang Leela artiste Sagolsem Sana